Marconi Myriad

 The Marconi Myriad was an early computer designed by the Marconi Company in the 1960s.
+There were three models.

 Myriad was a 24-bit machine largely built using integrated circuits from Ferranti which were packaged in small "TO-5" type cans.
-The architecture was "conventional", and was developed largely by the in-house Marconi team that designed similar, but physically larger computers based on SB345 discrete surface-barrier transistors.
-These machines were used successfully by the Royal Radar Establishment (RRE) and the Road Research Laboratory in the UK.
+The architecture was "conventional", and was developed largely by the in-house Marconi team that designed the Marconi Transistorised Automatic Computer, a physically larger computers based on SB345 discrete surface-barrier transistors.
+These earlier machines were used successfully by the Royal Radar Establishment (RRE) and the Road Research Laboratory in the UK.
 In Sweden they were used by the Government in their "Fur Hat" defence system and in the Air Force where two computers were used for the meteorological service from the late 1960s to early 1990s.
 They also provided flight data for UK military air traffic control for 15 years.
 In Australia, two Myriads were used as part of each of the AF/TPS-802 "HUBCAP" air-defence systems from 1967–97.
 The Myriads were used in a coupled mode with one providing a radar data extractor and data quantiser role, and the other driving display overlays and tactical display information on radar and tactical screens.